Paymvi/Raspberry_Pi/9_Toggle_DarkMode.md

 Categories=Utility;
 ```

-Use `whoami` if you don't knwo what your username is.
+Use `whoami` if you don't know what your username is.
 Also, I recommend using favicon to find a good icon iamge for your shortcut.